-Lockups:

-• The lockup standards require reporting about incidents of sexual abuse and sexual harassment that occur in an agency lockup facility only and do not extend to facilities that are not part of the agency.
-For example, if a detainee in a lockup states they were sexually abused in a confinement facility prior to being placed in the lockup, the staff member may report this, but there is no actual requirement to do so.
+- Lockups: The following differences are noted: - The lockup standards require reporting about incidents of sexual abuse and sexual harassment that occur in an agency lockup facility only; the reporting requirements do not extend to facilities that are not part of the agency.
+For example, if a detainee in a lockup states to a staff member that s/he was sexually abused in a confinement facility prior to being placed in the lockup, the staff member may report this incident, but the lockup standards do not require the staff person to do so.

-Standard variations - lockups (cont.)

-Lockups:

-- Like the other facility types, the lockup standards limit providing information about sexual abuse and sexual harassment, other than to designated supervisors and to staff specified in agency policy for treatment and investigation decisions.
-However, the lockup standards do not require incidents of sexual abuse and sexual harassment be reported to staff in charge of facility security and day-to-day management of detainees. - The lockup standards do not contain any requirements regarding reporting responsibilities or disclosure of limits of confidentiality for any medical or mental health practitioners.
-However, these practitioners may have such obligations based on their own professional licensures and/or codes of professional responsibility.
-They may also be required by mandatory reporting laws in their particular state to disclose the limits of confidentiality.
+- The lockup standards limit providing information about sexual abuse and sexual harassment, other than to designated supervisors and to staff members who are specified in agency policy who need the information to make treatment and investigation decisions.
+The lockup standards do not require incidents of sexual abuse and sexual harassment to be reported to staff members who are in charge of facility security and the day-to-day management of detainees. - The lockup standards do not contain any requirements regarding reporting responsibilities or disclosure of limits of confidentiality for any medical or mental health practitioners.
+However, these practitioners may have obligations to disclose their limits of confidentiality that are based not on the lockup standards but on their own professional licensures and/or codes of professional responsibility.
+They may also be required by mandatory reporting laws in their particular state to disclose the limits of confidentiality. - Community Confinement: None. - Juvenile: The following differences are noted: - The juvenile standards state that the agency must require all staff to comply with any applicable mandatory child abuse reporting laws. [§115.361(b)] - The juvenile standards incorporate "designated State or local services agencies" into §115.361(c) as entities expected to receive information about sexual abuse and sexual harassment reports, in addition to the "designated supervisors or officials" identified in the prison and jail standards. - The juvenile standards clarify that medical and mental health practitioners are required to report to the designated state or local services agency where required by mandatory reporting laws.
+These state or local agencies are typically child protective service agencies that investigate child abuse allegations.

-Standard variations - juvenile facilities

-Juvenile Facilities:

-- The juvenile standards incorporate "designated State or local services agencies" into §115.361(c) as entities expected to receive information about sexual abuse and sexual harassment reports, in addition to the "designated supervisors or officials" identified in the prison and jail standards. - The juvenile standards clarify that medical and mental health practitioners are required to report to the designated state or local services agency where required by mandatory reporting laws.
 Notification to these agencies is necessary only if state law requires it.
-In some states, child abuse in juvenile confinement facilities is investigated by offices of inspectors general or other external investigative entities that are not part of the child protective service agencies.

-Standard variations - juvenile facilities

-Juvenile Facilities:

-Additional external reporting requirements:

-- (e)(1) Upon receiving any allegation of sexual abuse, the facility head or his or her designee shall promptly report the allegation to the appropriate agency office and to the alleged victim's parents or legal guardians, unless the facility has official documentation showing that the parents or legal guardians should not be notified. - (2) If the alleged victim is under the guardianship of the child welfare system, the report shall be made to the alleged victim's caseworker instead of the parents or legal guardians. - (3) If a juvenile court retains jurisdiction over the alleged victim, the facility head or designee shall also report the allegation to the juvenile's attorney or other legal representative of record within 14 days of receiving the allegation.
+In some states, child abuse in juvenile confinement facilities is investigated by offices of inspectors general or other external investigative entities that are not part of the child protective service agencies. [§115.361(d)(1)] - The juvenile standards add additional specific external reporting requirements: - (e)(1) Upon receiving any allegation of sexual abuse, the facility head or his or her designee shall promptly report the allegation to the appropriate agency office and to the alleged victim's parents or legal guardians, unless the facility has official documentation showing that the parents or legal guardians should not be notified. - (2) If the alleged victim is under the guardianship of the child welfare system, the report shall be made to the alleged victim's caseworker instead of the parents or legal guardians. - (3) If a juvenile court retains jurisdiction over the alleged victim, the facility head or designee shall also report the allegation to the juvenile's attorney or other legal representative of record within 14 days of receiving the allegation.